Exploring the distribution of rock art in the Enrekang Highlands, Sulawesi Selatan, Indonesia

 Existing data indicate that most rock art in Sulawesi is found in the lowlands, and discoveries are still minimal in the highlands.
 This study will conduct exploration in the Enrekang Highlands using the Eco-cultural Niche Model (ECNM) with the Maximum Entropy (MaxEnt) application.

-Archaeological site survey in the Simboro Region, Kabupaten Mamuju, Sulawesi Barat, Indonesia.
+Archaeological site survey in the Simboro Region, Kabupaten Mamuju, Sulawesi Barat, Indonesia

-1Badan Riset dan Inovasi Nasional, Jakarta
+Badan Riset dan Inovasi Nasional, Jakarta

 Based on archaeological surveys and excavations in 2019 in Sese, near the Simboro Watershed in Mamuju Province, it is known that this area contains a number of Neolithic sites, including Gattungan, Demmapana, Koronganak, Talopi, and Kayu Colo.
 We will conduct archaeological survey and excavation on these open sites in order to improve understanding of the Neolithic in West Sulawesi.

-Toalean subsistence in the cave of Leang Padaelo 3, Sulawesi Selatan, Indonesia.
+Toalean subsistence in the cave of Leang Padaelo 3, Sulawesi Selatan, Indonesia

-Muhammad Saiful1
+Muhammad Saiful

-1Hasanuddin University, Makassar
+Hasanuddin University, Makassar

 This research will be conducted in Leang Padaelo 3 cave, located in Kabupaten Pangkajene dan Kepulauan (Pangkep), Sulawesi, on the northern coast of the Tonasa karst formation area.
 The target to be achieved in this study is to explain the subsistence of the inhabitants from excavated faunal data.
 The methods to be applied will be identification and analysis of fauna, using NISP, MNE, and MNI recording methods, butchering traces, contextual analysis, and radiocarbon dating.
 This research will allow comparisons to be made between the subsistence of Toalean populations in the northern and southern Pangkep coastal areas.

-Rock art survey in the Liang Kabori karst region, Pulau Muna, Sulawesi, Indonesia.
+Rock art survey in the Liang Kabori karst region, Pulau Muna, Sulawesi, Indonesia

-Amaluddin Sope1, Lutfi Londri2
+Amaluddin Sope1, Lutfi Yondri2

 1Universitas Halu Oleo, Sulawesi Tenggara, Indonesia

-2 Badan Riset dan Inovasi Nasional, Jakarta
+2Badan Riset dan Inovasi Nasional, Jakarta

 At least 48 locations with rock art have been reported in the Liang Kabori karst area, Pulau Muna Island, Southeast Sulawesi, during surveys between 1977 and 2024.
 The art includes both figurative and non-figurative motifs, with human figures reported in 45 sites.
 However, little research has been done on variations in the way humans are depicted.
 We will use field observations, photogrammetry, and the DStretch plugin to improve the quality of photographic images of the human figure art.

-The impact of Austronesian colonization on insular Wallacean populations: changes in mortuary practices, pathology and trauma at Kolana, Alor Island, East Nusa Tenggara, Indonesia.
+The impact of Austronesian colonization on insular Wallacean populations: changes in mortuary practices, pathology and trauma at Kolana, Alor Island, East Nusa Tenggara, Indonesia

-Pratiwi Yuwono1
+Pratiwi Yuwono

-1PhD candidate, Southern Cross University, Lismore, NSW, Australia
+Southern Cross University, Lismore, NSW, AustraliaÂ

 Colonization has historically been a process marked by the transfer of infectious diseases, which impacted indigenous populations whose immune systems were not adapted.
 Similarly, colonizers had to adjust to new environments, leading to changes in their health and diet.
 This research focuses on the impact of Austronesian expansion on the health, diet, and cultural practices of indigenous populations in Island Southeast Asia (ISEA) and the Pacific.
 However, the role of Wallacea, a region situated between ISEA and the Pacific, remains underexplored.
 This study investigates a population of 20 individuals excavated in 2023 in the Late Holocene cemetery site of Kolana, on Alor Island, exploring the interaction between indigenous and Austronesian populations.
 The project will investigate pathology and trauma, as well as the paleodemography of the Kolana community, and offer insights into how these Late Holocene populations navigated life in insular tropical island environments.
 This study will contribute valuable information to the broader understanding of health, mortuary practices, and survival strategies in the Asia-Pacific region.